MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 ## Create a personal tab with ASP.NET Core MVC

 You can create a custom personal tab using C# and ASP.NET Core MVC.
-To create a personal tab with ASP.NET Core MVC:
+To create a personal tab with ASP.NET Core MVC

-1. At a command prompt, create a new directory for your tab project.
+1. At the command prompt, create a new directory for your tab project.

 1. Clone the sample repository into your new directory using the following command or you can download the [source code](https://github.com/OfficeDev/Microsoft-Teams-Samples) and extract the files: